BenTomsett/lunchbot/README.md

 ## About
 Lunchbot give you a set of commands to manage your status on Slack, and see who's currently away from their desk.
-Feel free to use but no guarantees are made on reliability - this was just a personal project.

 <p align="right">(<a href="#top">back to top</a>)</p>